thoughtspot/thoughtspot.github.io/_end-user/introduction/about-user.md

   - New password
   - Confirm new password

+As you enter the updated password, the <strong>Password requirements</strong> checklist tells you which requirements you still need to fulfill.

+To check that you entered the password correctly, you can select **Show password**.

+Click **Save**.

+### Password requirements
-By default, any password for a local user account must meet the following criteria.
-Passwords for SSO users do ***NOT*** need to meet these criteria.
+By default, any password for a local user account in ThoughtSpot Cloud must meet the following criteria.
+Passwords for Single Sign-On (SSO) users do ***NOT*** need to meet these criteria.
 SSO users do not see the option to change their password.

-- The password must be 8 characters or more in length.
+- ***For updated passwords only:*** The password must be 8 characters or more in length.
-- The password must include at least 1 uppercase letter, 1 lowercase letter, 1 number, and 1 special character.
+- ***For updated passwords only:*** The password must include at least 1 uppercase letter, 1 lowercase letter, 1 number, and 1 special character.
-- The password must pass a complexity test based on an external library.
+- ***For new and updated passwords:*** The password must pass a complexity test based on an external library.
 This test ensures password complexity and uniqueness by checking for known patterns or words that are too simple.
-If the password is not complex enough, ThoughtSpot rejects it, even if it fulfills the other 2 criteria.
+If the password is not complex enough, ThoughtSpot rejects it, even if it fulfills the other 2 requirements.
 Refer to the [Dropbox password library](https://github.com/dropbox/zxcvbn){: target="_blank"} for more information.

-As you enter the new password, the <strong>Password requirements</strong> checklist tells you which requirements you still need to fulfill.

-To check that you entered the password correctly, you can select **Show password**.

-Click **Save**.
+{% include note.html content="When you create a new user's first password, the password only needs to pass the complexity test based on the external library.
+When you update a password, it must pass the complexity test and also have 8 characters, at least 1 uppercase letter, 1 lowercase letter, 1 number, and 1 special character." %}

 {: id="new-answer-experience"}
 ## Manage your Answer experience